JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-swing-interoperability.md

 Here are several scenarios for using `ComposePanel`:
-* Embedding animated objects or a whole panel of animated objects into your application (for example, selection of emoticons or a toolbar with animated reactions to events).
+* Embed animated objects or a whole panel of animated objects into your application (for example, selection of emoticons or a toolbar with animated reactions to events).
-* Implementing an interactive rendering area such as graphics or infographics in your application, which is easier and more convenient to accomplish using Compose Multiplatform.
+* Implement an interactive rendering area such as graphics or infographics in your application, which is easier and more convenient to accomplish using Compose Multiplatform.
-* Integrating a complex rendering area (potentially even animated) into your application, which is simpler with Compose Multiplatform.
+* Integrate a complex rendering area (potentially even animated) into your application, which is simpler with Compose Multiplatform.
-* Replacing complex parts of the user interface in your Swing-based application, as Compose Multiplatform provides a convenient component layout system and a wide range of built-in components and options for quickly creating custom components.
+* Replace complex parts of the user interface in your Swing-based application, as Compose Multiplatform provides a convenient component layout system and a wide range of built-in components and options for quickly creating custom components.

+### Swing component in a Compose Multiplatform app

 Another use case is when you need to use a component that exists in Swing but has no analog in Compose Multiplatform.
 If creating its new implementation from scratch is too time-consuming, try `SwingPanel`.
 The `SwingPanel` function serves